sclevine/ztgrep/README.md

 If multiple paths are specified, they are searched in parallel with nondeterministic output order.
 However, output order is deterministic for any single path.
+Only one path per CPU is searched concurrently.

 Nested ZIP files must be read into memory to be searched.
 By default, ZIP files larger 10 MB are not searched.